Erim was an unwanted backwater world before the Rebellion. The inhabitants, a

 world was heavily dependent upon offworld trade and the technology it brought in

-when vargr raids during the Long Night sent it back to the Dark Ages.
+when Vargr raids during the Long Night sent it back to the Dark Ages.
 But the

-vilani descendents have maintained the old ways of order and thus prevented the
+Vilani descendents have maintained the old ways of order and thus prevented the

 populace's extinction.
 Even the old starport is functional, albeit in poor